YOUR QUESTIONS ANSWERED

 It’s not just about racing – we want you to have a memorable experience and aim to keep you entertained long after the horseboxes have departed.
 After racing on our themed nights there is often live music and for all fixtures the bars stay open for half an hour after racing.

-Yes.
-Free parking is available on all of our racedays.
+Yes, free parking is available on all of our racedays.
 The main car park is subject to a £5 parking fee on all Jump fixtures and feature days.
-During the 32Red Winter Festival, parking fees apply.
+During the Ladbrokes Christmas Festival, parking fees apply.
 Please check our Directions & Parking page for more info.

 Yes.
 Under 18s accompanied by an adult are admitted free on the majority of our fixtures, some may be excluded.
 One adult may accompany a maximum of two children.
 Students can visit the Race Pass website to recieve a discount, however these must be booked in advance of the raceday.
 Senior citizens are entitled to a £5 discount at the gate with valid ID, excluding the 32Red Winter Festival.